hionjk/Add-on_for_fpc/README.md

     ├── executable/      # executable files
 ```

 Now, let's make our script executable!
-You can do this with the following command
+You can do this with the following command:

 `chmod +x sfpc.sh`

 Done